klados/firstBoot/README.md

 #firstBoot

-Ιnstall usefulls programmes for a new linux user
+Ιnstall usefull programmes for a new linux user

 #How to run the script